DovieW/obsidian-android-sync/README.md

    The next steps will mostly ask you to run commands in Termux.
 5. Run `termux-setup-storage` and give access to files.
 6. Run `pkg update && pkg upgrade -y && pkg install -y git openssh termux-api` to install packages.
-Press *Enter* if it pauses with a question.
+Press *Enter* any time it pauses with a question.
 7. Run `mkdir -p /storage/emulated/0/repos/Obsidian` to create the directories used for repositories.
 8. Run `git clone https://github.com/DovieW/obsidian-android-sync.git ~/storage/shared/repos/obsidian-android-sync` to clone this repo into the repos directory.
 9. Run the setup script: `cp "/storage/emulated/0/repos/obsidian-android-sync/setup" ~/ && chmod +x "$HOME/setup" && source "$HOME/setup"`.
 Type `yes` and hit *Enter* if prompted.